Test Our Developers for 40 Hours at No Cost - Start Your Free Trial

 Tracking student performance in real time

-Monitoring performance in real time gives educators essential information about how students are progressing, helping them make quick, informed decisions.
-Teachers are able to make data-driven decisions in a timely manner.
-The traffic lighting options in tracking systems show where things are going well, or where problems exist.
-Educators are able to pinpoint students who are struggling with specific concepts.
-Data tracking systems help educators identify student needs and track their progress.
-Data can be visualized in a number of ways, including tables and graphs, and can be exported for further review.
+Real-time performance tracking provides educators with important information about how students are progressing, enabling them to make quick, informed decisions.
+The traffic-light options in tracking systems indicate where things are going well or where problems exist.
+Educators can pinpoint students who are struggling with specific concepts.

 Predictive analytics for early intervention

+The core strength of predictive analytics lies in pinpointing students who may be facing challenges before those challenges become clearly defined patterns.
 The use of machine learning algorithms to analyze different data points to accurately predict student outcomes can be highly effective.

 • Parental education level is a good indicator of a student’s potential academic success.